top of page

 • Licensing opportunities: A registered trademark can be licensed to others, generating additional revenue streams for the owner.

-• Basis for international registration: A registered trademark can serve as the basis for registering the mark in other countries, providing global protection.
+• The basis for international registration: A registered trademark can serve as the basis for registering the mark in other countries, providing global protection.

 Disclaimer: Image and Brand Attribution